lzell/AIProxySwift/README.md

     }
     ```

-### How to configure the package for use with AIProxy
+## How to configure the AIProxy backend for use with your project

 See the [AIProxy integration video](https://www.aiproxy.com/docs/integration-guide.html).
 Note that this is not required if you are shipping an app where the customers provide their own